jonnonz1/nz-statute-book/acts/public/2018/social-security-act-2018.md

   (a) in the case of a young person who is subject to the work test, as a failure to comply with the work test for the purposes of sections 233 and 236 to 239; and
   (b) in the case of a young person who is required to comply with section 124, as a failure to comply with a work-preparation obligation under section 124 or 125 for the purposes of sections 233 and 236 to 239.
 (3) MSD must, in the case of a young person who is subject to a sanction under sections 233 and 236 to 239 for a failure that subsection (2)﻿(a) or (b) of this section requires to be treated as having occurred:
-  (a) suspend the young person’s incentive payments (if any) (if that sanction is a reduction or suspension of the young person’s benefit) until the young person recomplies; or
+  (a) suspend the young person’s incentive payments (if any) (if that sanction is a reduction in the rate of or suspension of the young person’s benefit) until the young person recomplies; or
   (b) cancel the young person’s incentive payments (if any) (if that sanction is the cancellation of the young person’s benefit).
+(4) Section 232(3) prevents MSD from imposing under section 232 a non-financial sanction on a young person to whom subsection (2)﻿(a) or (b) of this section applies.

-### 277 Sanctions for failure by young spouse or partner of specified beneficiary to comply with obligations: money management
+### 277 Sanctions for failure by young spouse or partner of specified beneficiary to comply with obligations: youth money management
 (1) This section applies to a young person—
   (a) who is—
     (i) aged 16 or 17 years, without dependent children, and is the spouse or partner of a specified beneficiary; or (ii) aged 16 to 19 years, with a dependent child or children, and is the spouse or partner of a specified beneficiary; and
-  (b) whose benefit is subject to money management; and (c) who MSD is satisfied has, without good and sufficient reason, failed to comply with an obligation that applies to the young person under section 166(2) or 167(2) and (3).
+  (b) whose benefit is subject to youth money management; and (c) who MSD is satisfied has, without good and sufficient reason, failed to comply with an obligation that applies to the young person under section 166(2) or 167(2) and (3).
 (2) The sanctions in sections 270 and 271 apply (and sections 272 to 274 and 283 to 288 apply) as if the young person’s benefit were a youth support payment.